bobbysmith007/fennario-scenario/fennario-scenario.md

  * Judge Sherrif Quimby - Big Jims right hand man, and the law in these parts was sleeping off a bender in his own drunk tank when the bears attacked.
 Locked himself in to "protect the prisoners".

+### Suburbs

+ * Willow Broomshoot - A local crone who provides medicine and wisdom to those in need.
+Genial but distant and pretty odd.
+Trusted by everyone but loved by few.
+She lives in a shack on the far south side of town

+ * Usher Cramitz - A blind beggar (who it can be discovered, is a Warg War vet, blinded by bear claws).
+Very private and prone to flashbacks.
+Has has a pendant that (if you can get him to talk about it) has the potential to protect against ursomancy (Food is never behind or inside of the wearer, and the wearer is never endangering the cubs).
+A bit of a surly drunk now, he his mostly ignored as a lunatic by the good fen folk.
+Hard to find has a yurt in the foothills and hides in the mine when his flashbacks are bad.

+ * Bertha Bloomsmith - Hidden high above the mine on a cliff, this lonely Wargess longs for a romance.
+Spends her days wanding the high lonely cliffs singing haunting Warg songs.
+Vague friends with Usher who can barely stand people due to flash backs but never reacts badly to this actual Wargess.
+Perhaps they share the a sense of isolation, and a longing for any acceptable contact.
+   Might be another love interest for Wil Elm.

+### Bears

+ * Griff McGruff - A leader in the bear resistance who is fighting to be out from the oppresive thumb of the ursomancers.
+   Unfortunately he hasnt yet found a way to resist their magics.
+If spoken to in the right way at the right time he could be an ally.
+He would be greatly benefited by an ursomancy protection amulet.
+Has a black band tied around his arm to identify him as a resister.

+ * Paul Parsons - A chunky bear who managed to resist the ursomancy because he was currently stuck in a hole in a cave where he thought he smelled hunny.
+If you find him he would be an easy bear to talk to and could introduce you to Griff.

 ## Item Suggestions